 Morning Star’s commission from the beginning has been to reach unchurched people with the Gospel of Jesus Christ.
-It has been our attempy to do so by providing creative and authentic worship experiences, fellowship activities, and supportive educational and recovery groups for all ages.
-Out desire to reach unchurched people has led us to create a worship style that is inormal and upbeat.
-We often us dramatic sketches to help bring home a point.
-Kids are a vital part of worship and ministry.
+It has been our attempt to do so by providing creative and authentic worship experiences, fellowship activities, and supportive educational and recovery groups for all ages.
+Our desire to reach unchurched people has led us to create a worship style that is informal and upbeat, warm and welcoming.